francoism90/dotfiles/README.md

 ### VSCodium / VSCode

-The following resources may be useful:
+The following resources may be useful when you want to use devcontainers and Podman integration:

 - <https://github.com/flathub/com.visualstudio.code/issues/426#issuecomment-2076130911>
 - <https://github.com/jorchube/devcontainer-definitions>